borealisgroup/studio-blog/content/blog/setting-up-a-gatsby-blog/setting-up-a-gatsby-blog.md

 Below the data you can just start writing your blog as you would any mardown file.

 ### Altering data
-Since everyone hase a slightly different use case, the current data provided might not be enough.
+Since everyone has a slightly different use case, the current data provided might not be enough.
 Let's change it a bit so it matches what we want to achieve.
-For our exampel we would like multiple people to write blogposts, it would be nice to have everyone write them in their own name.
+For our example we would like multiple people to write blogposts, it would be nice to have everyone write them in their own name.

 #### Graphql
 We retrieve data using [graphql](https://graphql.org/), to test queries you can use the [graphical interface](http://localhost:8000/___graphql).